Mobile phone as a card terminal in Switzerland: Tap-to-Pay providers in comparison

 Yes (from EUR 80)

-Payrexx currently exclusively supports Android devices for Tap to Pay.
-Those who use an iPhone have the choice between Worldline and SumUp.
-Worldline, however, requires at least Android 12, whereas SumUp already operates from Android 11 and Payrexx from Android 8.1 – which is an advantage for Comerciantes with older devices.
+Payrexx currently exclusively supports Android devices for Tap to Pay. iPhone users have a choice between Worldline and SumUp.
+Worldline requires at least Android 12, whereas SumUp works from Android 11 and Payrexx from Android 8.1 – an advantage for merchants with older devices.

-6. Tap to Pay vs. card terminal: When is a smartphone enough?
+6. Tap to Pay vs. Card Terminal: When is the smartphone enough?

 Tap to Pay is not the best choice for every scenario.
-The technology is excellently suited for mobile, flexible, and occasional uses – but reaches its limits in high-intensity continuous operation or complex cash register setups.
+The technology is superbly suited for mobile, flexible, and occasional use – but reaches its limits in intensive continuous operation or complex checkout setups.

 Tap to Pay is ideal for

-• Mobile service providers: therapists, craftspeople, cleaning services, driving instructors
+• Mobile service providers: Therapists, craftsmen, cleaning services, driving instructors

 • Market stalls, food trucks and pop-up stores with changing locations